evkx/evkx.github.io/content/models/audi/q4_e-tron/Q4_50_e-tron_quattro/_index.md

 ### First row seats

-There are two seat types you can choose from for the front row in the Audi Q4 50 e-tron.
+There are two seat types you can choose from for the front row in the Audi Q4 50 e-tron quattro.

 The following functionalities are available on the **standard** seat.